 In many people, stroke may be from heart disease.
-You may need surgery to fix these causes to lower your risk of another stroke.
+You may need surgery to fix these causes to lower the risk of another stroke.
 This may mean:

 - —Replacing leaky or faulty heart valves helps the heart to pump blood.

 - —A blood clot can form on the valves or in the chambers of the heart.
-If it doesn't get smaller with medicine, surgery may be done to take it out.
+If it does not get smaller with medicine, surgery may be done to take it out.